Echsecutor/beyond-did-web/README.md

 not necessarily enhance the trustworthiness of the information.
 TLS merely verifies that the Fully Qualified Domain Name matches the common name in the certificate.
-Various levels of assurance can be achieved through different types of TLS certificates, ranging from 'no assurance' with Let's Encrypt, to 'medium assurance' with extended validation certificates, and 'high assurance' with QWAC certificates.
+Various levels of assurance can be achieved through different types of TLS certificates, ranging from `no assurance` with Let's Encrypt, to `medium assurance` with extended validation certificates, and `high assurance` with QWAC certificates.

 Even with different levels of assurance offered by various TLS certificates, this information is not factored into the trustworthiness of the DID document